 Ever wondered why it’s called ‘soapstone’?
 Due to the high amount of talc in the stone, many softer variations have been reported to have a soap-like texture to the touch.
 This texture earned the material its modern name, which is much easier to pronounce than its obsolete name, magnesiocummingtonite.

 Soapstone, like granite, is made up of many minerals.
 While talc is the main ‘ingredient’ of the stone, there are many variations in the makeup of different soapstone slabs and deposits, with anywhere between four to eight minerals coming together to create the material.
-Depending on the different minerals and how much of each reside within a soapstone deposit, the stone can then be used in a variety of applications, from countertops to carving.
+Depending on the different minerals and how much of each reside within a soapstone deposit, the stone can be used in various applications, from countertops to carving.

 Instrumental in Advancements

 In the days of the Stone Age, humans discovered that soapstone was not only easy to carve, but also had heat-resistant properties, so these early people used the stone as heating rocks, cooking slabs, and bowls & pots.
 As time progressed, the use of soapstone helped advance humans into the Bronze Age as they realized the material was heat-resistant enough to carve into metal casting molds for tools and weapons, too.

 Soapstone is a metamorphic rock, which means that it is created naturally by transforming other rock types that already exist.
 However, soapstone itself can also be changed into different types of rock called enstatite and cristobalite, by heating it to temperatures between 1,830–2,190 °F. When soapstone is changed into these materials, the end result is a much harder stone that has the same durability and electrical properties as the original soapstone.